 The amount of effort required to find a company willing to hire someone on a TN visa varies greatly depending on your industry and personal factors.

 Does your company have an office in Canada?
-If you’ve worked there for a year and can convince them to temporarily transfer you, you’re good to go.
+If you’ve worked there for a year and can convince them to transfer you, you’re good to go.

 You’ll need to be working as a manager or a specialist and you’ll still need a work permit.
 You can apply online and the IRCC walks you through the steps.